lazypuff/project_BIOS611/README.md

 "cd /path/to/your/directory/project_BIOS611"

 # Dockerfile:
+ATTENTION!!!!
+This Dockerfile is based on a M1 chip Mac, it may not be applied to other system.

 Before we are using docker, we need to download docker if we don't have it.

 Steps that using docker: